DataSynth vs DeepBrain Chain

 - Does it have a free plan?

-- No, DeepBrain Chain does not offer a free plan.
+- No, DeepBrain Chain does not offer a free plan or public trial.

 - What integrations does it support?